It's not just your face that can give your age away, your vagina is getting older too.

 Years of defuzzing may start to take their toll now – you might notice skin or pigment changes as a result of waxing or shaving down there.
 Just like the hair on your head, your pubic hair will also start to thin in your forties.
 This is thought to be down to declining oestrogen.

 Aside from pregnancy-related changes, a healthy vagina will remain largely unchanged until you reach your forties.
 However, during this decade, your hormone levels begin to decline as perimenopause beckons.
-At this point, you may start to notice reductions in elasticity, thinning vaginal walls and the beginnings of vaginal dryness, which can result in itching, burning and redness.
+At this point, you may start to notice reductions in elasticity, thinning vaginal walls and the beginnings of vaginal dryness, which can result in itching and redness.